bittide/bittide-hardware/README.md

 orchestration and composition of microservices into a system without queueing delays.

-_Bittide is part of Google Resarch, and is not an official Google product._
+_Bittide is part of Google Research, and is not an official Google product._

 # Licence